jlahne/r-opus-v2/docs/06-PCA.md

 ![](06-PCA_files/figure-latex/unnamed-chunk-18-1.pdf)<!-- -->

 Our results are pretty close, but not exactly the same.
 It seems like our method of generating bootstrapped scores (via resampling followed by projection via the $\mathbf Q$ matrix from SVD) is potentially more liberal in product separation than that from the `panellipse()` function.
-Perhaps `panellipse()` is using the "truncated bootstrap" approach **REF Peltier**, which solves a full PCA with the resampled data, then aligns it with the original observed space via Generalized Procrustes Analysis, then repeats that process a large number (e.g., 1000) times..
+Perhaps `panellipse()` is using the "truncated bootstrap" approach [@cadoretConstruction2013], which solves a full PCA with the resampled data, then aligns it with the original observed space via Generalized Procrustes Analysis, then repeats that process a large number (e.g., 1000) times..

 ## Comparison of products with PCA